tzhongyan/DiscordBot/README.md

 # Running
 ## Deploy on Heroku
-This repositary has a `Procfile` for running on Heroku, and the offer PAAS for fee each month (･∀･)
+This repositary has a `Procfile` for running on Heroku, and it offers PAAS for free each month (･∀･)

 1. Create new heroku app `heroku create`
 2. Push your environment file: `heroku config:push`